Pret-a-LLOD/Fintan/README.md

   * In this project, CoNLL-RDF has been applied/developed/restructured to serve as backend of the Flexible Integrated Transformation and Annotation Engineering ([FINTAN](https://github.com/Pret-a-LLOD/Fintan)) Platform.

 ## Licenses
-This repository is being published under multiple licenses.
-Apache 2.0 is used for code, see [LICENSE.main](LICENSE.main.txt).
-CC-BY 4.0 for all data from universal dependencies and SPARQL scripts, see [LICENSE.data](LICENSE.data.txt).
-The included Apertium data (only on earlier commits) maintains its original copyright, i.e., GNU GPL 3.0, see LICENSE.data.apertium.txt.
+This repository is being published under an Apache 2.0 license, see [LICENSE.main](LICENSE.main.txt).

 Please cite *Fäth C., Chiarcos C., Ebbrecht B., Ionov M. (2020), Fintan - Flexible, Integrated Transformation and Annotation eNgineering.
 In: Proceedings of the 12th Language Resources and Evaluation Conference.
 LREC 2020. pp 7212-7221.*.